nataliiasmirnova/IceCream/README.md

 # Study project: Icecream
 ### Description
  [Project](https://nataliiasmirnova.github.io/IceCream/) is a landing page for a company producing natural ice cream.
-The page is fully adaptive.
 It was used such technologies as flex and grid.
 BEM methodology also was used in the work.
 The project consists of the following blocks:
 * header
 * hero